 A strong theme in conversations there was that we are at an inflection point in the world of big data – with a rapidly maturing ecosystem, especially around Hadoop, innovators like Actian are committed to making the benefits of Big Data Analytics available to all organizations, not just the select few.
 Here’s some highlights I think are worth peeking at:

-- Cool blog and video from SiliconAngle/theCUBE featuring Actian CTO Mike Hoskins with John Furrier and Dave Vellante on how Actian’s completely modern stack approach overcomes legacy stacks that just can’t scale – architecturally or economically – for today’s Big Data
+- Cool blog and video from SiliconAngle/theCUBE featuring Actian CTO Mike Hoskins with John Furrier and Dave Vellante on how Actian’s completely modern big data platform overcomes legacy stacks that just can’t scale – architecturally or economically – for today’s Big Data

 - A quick video of Atigeo CEO Michael Sandoval talking about how Actian and Atigeo are unique in taking an end-to-end platform approach to addressing Big Data Analytics – I love it when he says we’re the two pieces of bread to make whatever big data sandwich our customers may need.
 (I’m pretty sure this clip of him was captured near lunchtime.)
 I also like his discussion of how our companies team to rapidly help vertical customers without the long, expensive professional services overkill.

 - Wikibon’s Jeffrey Kelley on big data trends in the next 6-12 months – how companies like Actian who have executed strategic M&A plans will likely turn their attention to technical integrations and strategic teaming

 - Actian VP Product Marketing John Santaferraro on his theCUBE segment on operationalizing Big Data Analytics – going from the limited-adoption approach of Big Data 1.0 to Big Data 2.0 – driving broad adoption across the board